ITU-BDSA23-GROUP17/Chirp/docs/report.md

 - `AddHashtag_WillNotAddTheSameHashtagMoreThanOnce`: Checks that duplicate hashtags are not added to the database.
 - `RemoveHashtag_RemovedSpecifiedHashtagTextIfItExist`: Checks if the specified hashtag text is removed from the database.

+-->

-Make sure Docker is running as the tests rely on `Testcontainers.MsSql` to create a containerized MS SQL Server instance.
+Before running integration tests, make sure Docker is running as the tests rely on `Testcontainers.MsSql` to create a containerized MS SQL Server instance.

 To run only the integration tests, use the following command in the root folder of the project: